mnot/I-D/draft-nottingham-rfc8615bis.md

 : They are, but for various reasons -- both technical and social -- they are sometimes necessary.
-This memo defines a "sandbox" for them, to reduce the risks of collision and to minimise the impact upon pre-existing URIs on sites.
+This memo defines a "sandbox" for them, to reduce the risks of collision and to minimise the impact upon preexisting URIs on sites.

-Why /.well-known?
+Why "/.well-known"?

 : It's short, descriptive, and according to search indices, not widely used.